arnavmishra4/From-RNNs-to-Bahdanau-Attention-A-Research-Level-Implementation-in-PyTorch/README.md

 ---

+## 🧱 Research Motivation

+This repository is part of my ongoing **PyTorch Deep Research Grind** — a personal mastery track to understand AI model internals at a research-ready level.

+Instead of relying on high-level libraries, this project breaks down every architectural component (recurrent units, gating mechanisms, attention scoring, etc.) to achieve *first-principles understanding* of how modern sequence models function.

+> The objective wasn't to build a flashy demo — it was to learn how things actually work under the hood, the way DeepMind or FAIR research engineers would.

+---

 ## 🧠 Overview

 The goal of this project was to understand and re-implement the fundamental building blocks of sequence modeling architectures used in modern AI research.